-Rohan will be joining the University of Dundee as a senior lecturer in Assistive Technology from late 2020.
-This role has been created to support the development and delivery of an MSc in Educational Assistive Technology that aims to professionalise the assistive technologist role and to provide professional development pathways for people who wish to support the assessment, provisioning and ongoing support of Assistive Technology.
+Rohan joined the University of Dundee as a senior lecturer in Assistive Technology at the end of 2020.
+Rohan is working to support the development and delivery of an MSc in Educational Assistive Technology that aims to professionalise the assistive technologist role and to provide professional development pathways for people who wish to support the assessment, provisioning and ongoing support of Assistive Technology.
 The first cohort started in January 2021 with a second cohort commencing work in January 2022.

-I am very much looking forward to working with Natspec on the 2021 awards project.
-The first Principal I worked with at Beaumont College, Steve Briggs saw specialist colleges as being the ‘engine for innovation’ in developing exemplar practice in supporting disabled students that can be replicated to other parts of the sector.
-I look forward to exploring the exciting new ways that Natspec colleges are developing and deploying technology to support their student’s independence and achievement.
+I look forward to working with Natspec on the awards project.
+The first Principal I worked with at Beaumont College, Steve Briggs, saw specialist colleges as being the ‘engine for innovation’ in developing exemplar practice in supporting disabled students that can be replicated to other parts of the sector.
+I look forward to further exploring the exciting new ways that Natspec colleges are developing and deploying technology to support their student’s independence and achievement.

-Liz Maudslay has spent all her working life in Further Education as teacher then manager for provision for students with special educational needs.
-For seven years she was FE Policy Director at Skill, National Bureau for students with disabilities and learning difficulties, and is currently Policy Manger for SEND the Association of Colleges.
-This covers working closely with DfE on issues regarding the many students in FE with high needs and also the far larger number who have some kind of disability, learning difficulty, or emotional and mental health need.
+Liz Maudslay has spent all her working life in Further Education as a teacher then manager in provision for students with special educational needs.
+For seven years she was FE Policy Director at Skill: National Bureau for Students with Disabilities, and has recently retired from her role as Policy Manger for SEND the Association of Colleges.
+This role included working closely with DfE on issues regarding the many students in FE with high needs, and also the far larger number who have some kind of disability, learning difficulty, or emotional and mental health need.

 Lorraine is passionate about joint working across education, health and care, she works closely with colleagues from the Department of Health and Social Care and the Department for Education and many other stakeholders from National to local level.

 Since June 2016 Lorraine has worked as the Senior Nurse for Children and Young People in NHS England and held SEND in her portfolio.
 She has previously held clinical nursing roles across hospitals and community settings.
 Prior to moving to her national role she focused her career on improvement and commissioning at a local and regional level.